 Founded in 1859 and located in the Pacific Northwest region, Oregon is a state of the US.
 Well known for its present traditions, natural marvels, and its wild west past, Oregon is a fascinating state.
-Here are 15 fun facts about Oregon, the 33rd state of America.
+Here are some fun facts about Oregon, the 33rd state of America.

 The Crater Lake, with a depth of up to 2,000 feet, makes it the deepest lake in America and places it amongst the top 10 deepest lakes in the world.

 2. …and a massive mushroom, too.

 The residents of Oregon own around 25% of the llama population of the entire country.

 4. It’s also the cheesecake capital of the US!

 Oregon is home to the largest cheesecake factory in the world.
 The Tillamook Cheese Factory is famous amongst all ages, and its visitors can observe how the cheese is made along with learning about the cheese-making process by taking a tour around the factory.

 Oregon is the only state that has an official state nut, the hazelnut.
 99% of the entire commercial crop in the USA is grown in Oregon.

 The “swoosh” logo of Nike was designed by a student named Carolyn Davidson who was studying at Portland State University in 1971.
 Phil Knight, who was one of the founders of the company, rejected many of the designs made by Davidson.
 When picking the “swoosh” logo, he said that he wasn’t in love with it, but was hoping it would grow on him.